sxyazi/yazi/docs/keymap.md

 - open: Open the selected files.

-  - `--select`: Open the selected files with an interactive ui to choose the opening method.
+  - `--interactive`: Open the selected files with an interactive ui to choose the opening method.

 - yank: Copy the selected files.